Murder of Lucina C. Broadwell: Trial of George R. Long

 George Long's trial began on October 7, 1919, at 9 a.m. with jury selection.
 On October 10, opening statements were made by the prosecution and the defense, with a courtroom filled to capacity.
 On October 20, Long's second statement to authorities was read into evidence at the trial.
 In this statement he admitted to paying Lucina for sexual relations and Mrs. Parker for providing the room.
 On October 24, Daisy Luce testified that she spoke with George Long the morning that Lucina's body was discovered.
 During this conversation, Long stated: "There would be one less woman in Barre."

 Long's trial lasted one month before it went to the jury.
 There were a hundred witnesses.
 In its closing statement, the defense argued that Long had no motive to kill Lucina since they were intimate partners.
 The prosecution, on the other hand, demonized Long, referring to him as a "thing."
 The prosecution relied heavily on the circumstantial evidence provided by the Wood Detective Agency.
 On October 31, the judge gave the jury its instructions.
 That afternoon, the jury came back with its verdict.
 At 3:30, the jury announced that George Long was found guilty of the second-degree murder of Lucina C. Broadwell.
 Sentencing was set for November 5, at which time he was ordered to serve a term of life imprisonment.

 After sentencing, Long was moved to the Windsor State Prison to serve his sentence.
 He appealed his case with exceptions made during the trial.
 In 1922, the Vermont Supreme Court held in State v.
 Long that "[t]he record shows a brutal killing--one unmistakably indicating cool depravity of heart and wanton cruelty."
 Long's appeal was denied.

 Trial of Isabelle Parker

 Once the Long trial concluded, Isabelle Parker became the court's focus.
 Parker, while initially implicated in Lucina's murder, was only charged with "conducting a house of ill fame."
 Parker pleaded guilty to the charge and was sentenced to two to four years imprisonment.
 Due to her health, officials allowed her to remain free while she petitioned the governor for clemency.
 Her petition was denied on April 23, 1920, and she began her sentence on April 26.
-Parker served 2.5 years.
-She died on September 5, 1922.
+Parker served two and a half years before her death on September 5, 1922.